jerickjoe111/launch-school/JS230/03_XHR_requests.md

 However, there is one issue we have to take into account.
 Because the browser can't make requests by itself, we have to write JavaScript code that handles the AJAX: on one side we have to write the code that initializes the asynchronous requests (typically with the help of event listeners), and, for the other, we also have to write code that handles the response, for example, by taking the received HTML code and updating some page component accordingly, or even ignoring it.

-Other common examples of AJAX in action are the 'autocomplete' functionality in text fields, in which each key press by the user is roughly equivalent to a _minirequest_ made by the JavaScript code; and also forms: if the user enters invalid information in the inputs, asynchronous requests can be made periodically to save the already valid data, while just updating the fields with invalid inputs with error messages, for example.
+Other common examples of AJAX in action is the 'autocomplete' functionality in text fields, in which each key press by the user is roughly equivalent to a _minirequest_ made by the JavaScript code; and also forms: if the user enters invalid information in the inputs, asynchronous requests can be made periodically to save the already valid data, while just updating the fields with invalid inputs with error messages, for example.

 ## Single-page web applications